Posted by: Paul LaViolette

-In 2009 the German scientist Martin Grusenick conducted an interferometer experiment that proves the existence of an ether and that indicates the presence of an ether wind oriented vertical to the Earth's surface.
+This prediction was confirmed in 2009 when German scientist Martin Grusenick conducted an interferometer experiment that proved the existence of an ether and that indicated the presence of an ether wind oriented vertical to the Earth's surface.
 He constructed an interferometer, shown above, which is similar to that used by Michaelson-Morley.
 He found that when he rotated the interferometer beam platform around an axis parallel to the Earth's surface, as Michaelson and Morley had done, that he saw no fringe shifts, the same result that Michaelson and Morley reported.
 However, he found that when he rotated the same interferometer apparatus so that it rotated in a plane perpendicular to the Earth's surface, he saw a fringe shift, a shift of 11.5 fringes during the course of one half revolution of the apparatus and a shift of 11.5 fringes back to their original position during the second half revolution of the apparatus.

 Later he constructed an improved version of the interferometer, shown below, and found a total fringe shift of 1.5 to 2.0 as the apparatus was rotated in the vertical direction.
 This value comes closer to that of U.S. researcher Frank Pearce who has performed a version of the Grusenick experiment using a 1 inch thick granite block, instead of an aluminum board, for mounting the interferometer mirrors and who found a shift of only about one half to one fringe when the apparatus was rotated in the vertical direction.
 For more about the Grusenick experiment may be found at: https://blog.hasslberger.com/2009/09/extended_michelsonmorley_inter.html.